Inference From Visible Information And Background Knowledge: Related Work

-In summary, both the database and DL communities considered the Positive Query Implication questions addressed in this paper, but for constraint classes that are different from those we consider.
-The Negative Query Implication problems are not well-studied in the prior literature, and we know of no work dealing with the schema-level questions (asking for the existence of an instance with a query implication) in prior work.
-However, in this paper we show (see Subsection \ref{subsec:negexists}) that there is a close relation between the existence questions to work concerning conservativity and modularity of constraints of Lutz et al. \cite{conservextdl,conserv2}.
+In summary, both the database and DL communities considered the $\PSB$ questions addressed in this paper, but for background theories that are different from those we consider.
+The Negative Query Implication problems are not well-studied in the prior literature, and we know of no work at all dealing with the schema-level questions (asking for the existence of an instance with a query implication) in prior work.
+However, in this paper we show (see Subsection \ref{subsec:negexists}) that there is a close relation between these schema-level questions and the works of Lutz et al.~that concern conservativity and modularity of ontologies \cite{conservextdl,conserv2}.

 Note that our schema-level analysis considers the existence of \emph{some} instance where the query result can be inferred.
+The converse problem is to determine whether the query result can be inferred on \emph{all} instances.
+This is exactly the problem of \emph{determinacy} \cite{NSV}, which is closely related to the notion of \emph{implicit definability} in classical logic \cite{beth}.
+Determinacy has been extensively studied for both views \cite{NSV,redspider} and for background theories and visible relations \cite{ustods,thebook}.

-In contrast, the work of Miklau and Suciu \cite{miklausuciu} considers whether a ``typical'' instance allows such inference.
-We do not deal with probabilistic modelling in this work.
+Another contrast is to the work of Miklau and Suciu \cite{miklausuciu} considers whether such an inference is valid probabilistically, looking asymptotically at the uniform distribution over models of increasing size.

+Recently \cite{aaai17} analyzed the complexity of query implication in the presence of information disclosure methods based on query answering interfaces --- where an external user can query under the certain answer semantics --- rather than the model of disclosure based on exporting a subset of the data, as in our setting.
+The analysis in \cite{aaai17} builds on the techniques presented in this paper.